BenHarries/prog-p5.js-assignment/README.md

 ## In `class Planet`

-- `constructor`:
+- `constructor`: takes the parameter `x, y, radius, speed, colour` which are the x and y coordiates, the speed and colour of the planet object defined by the class Planet

 - `getColour` and `setColour`: defines my computed property 'colour' and then allows planet.colour to have this colour.
+Checks this is right kind of property.

-- `getRadius` and `setRadius`: "        "   "       "       'radius' and then allows planet.radius to have this radius
+- `getRadius` and `setRadius`: "        "   "       "       'radius' and then allows planet.radius to have this radius.
+Checks this is right kind of property.

-- `getSpeed` and `setSpeed`:    "        "   "       "       'speed' and then allows planet.speed to have this speed
+- `getSpeed` and `setSpeed`:    "        "   "       "       'speed' and then allows planet.speed to have this speed.
+Checks this is right kind of property.

 (property returned by get... and becomes argument for set...)